About Me

 My Management Style

-• Ensure that my teams understand the bigger picture and that we are doing the “right work” (as opposed to “doing the work right”)
+• Ensure my leaders focus on “doing the right work” (as opposed to “doing the work right”)

 • Operate a blameless culture with high expectations for excellence